mancito321/mancito321/README.md

 <!--
 **mancito321/mancito321** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
+My name is Juan Felipe, also known as mancito.

-- 🔭 I’m currently working on ...
+- :computer: I’m currently working on ...
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...